lucasSouzaWebDev/vue-electron-most-used-words/README.md

-# Counter of most used words in srt subtitle files, using Electron.js, Vue.js and Vuetify.js. #
+# Counter of most used words in SRT subtitle files, using Electron.js, Vue.js and Vuetify.js. #
 # vue-most-used-words

 ## Project setup